-Look for a complete biography of Bishop John Henry Hobart in the Spring 2022 issue of The Pulteney Street Survey written by The Rt.
-Rev. R. William Franklin, Assisting Bishop of Long Island, former Bishop of the Western Diocese of New York, and the former Dean of Berkeley Divinity School at Yale University and professor at the General Theological Seminary in New York.
+Read more about Hobart College’s founding in the summer 2022 issue of The Pulteney Street Survey, which includes an essay titled “We the People” about Bishop Hobart’s life and worldview, written by the Rt.
+Rev. R. William Franklin, Assisting Bishop of Long Island, former Bishop of the Western Diocese of New York, the former Dean of Berkeley Divinity School at Yale University and professor at the General Theological Seminary in New York.

 In 1895, Arthur Cleveland Coxe, a Hobart student and the grandson of Bishop Coxe for whom Coxe Hall is named, designed the Hobart Seal.

 The Latin phrase Sigillvm Collegii Hobartiani in Civ Neo Ebor, along the margin of the seal, translates “The Seal of Hobart College in the State of New York,” and Vita Lux Hominvm, the phrase on the scroll, translates “Life and Light of Mankind.”